GoLite Sun Dragon Trail Runner

 They got quite a bad review by Raymond Estrella, as they started to fall apart after 5 days of use.
 So I’m curious to see how they hold up.
 I’ll report back after the WCT trip with my findings.

-6 Responses to “GoLite Sun Dragon Trail Runner”
+9 thoughts on “GoLite Sun Dragon Trail Runner

 I just hiked 5 days near Glacier Peak in these and loved them – They held together well and were much better for my feet (wide toe box) than the Solomon’s and Montrail shoes i’ve used in the past.